GZMJ-Survey/express-api-survey/README.md

 Make an app that can be used to create custom surveys and collect the responses on a dashboard for that particular survey.

-#### Tasks Breakdown:

--   Have users
--   Have surveys, with questions and answers
--   Display the surveys